Best Fitbit for Men iMore 2020

 Much like the normal Versa, the Special Edition has 24/7 heart-rate tracking, has access to Fitbit's female health-tracking, showcases notifications from your phone, and Quick Replies on Android.
 It is waterproof up to 50M and is rated for four days of use on a single charge.
 The Versa SE gets the added benefit of coming with a free three-month trial of Fitbit Premium.

 Truly great trackers for any level of fitness

 Fitbit has been a leading force in the fitness tracker industry for years, and its excellent app and the online dashboard is fantastic to track all the important stats you need, regardless of what you do or how you like to get your sweat on.

-For my money, I do more cardio than weightlifting, so the Fitbit Charge 3 work just fine for me.
+For my money, I do more cardio than weightlifting, so the Fitbit Charge 4 is the best for my money.
 I can track all the essential day-to-day stats I need and even track my sleep with its battery that lasts about a week.
 Plus, the built-in GPS makes it the most attractive option for its price point.